sinanorgu/ESP32C6-PocketBox/README.md

 - [ ] Implement a real clock using NTP, with timezone configuration and offline fallback.
 - [ ] Complete Wi-Fi, display, and system-information settings pages.
 - [ ] Add reusable dialogs, notifications, an on-screen keyboard, and error screens.
+- [ ] Add screenshot capture support for the device display.
+- [ ] Add an image viewer application with support for displaying image files.
 - [ ] Optimize redraws using dirty regions and remove blocking UI loops/delays.
 - [ ] Add themes, configurable brightness, and persistent display preferences.